-In my recent post entitled “Step 6: How to optimize asynchronous online assignments“, I discussed the sixth step in augmenting the value, effectiveness and efficiency of customer advisory boards or working groups.
-We have already discussed mapping out your overall key opinion leader strategy and engagement plan, outlining the issues to be solved, the metrics for success, the customers you will be targeting, the data you will be engaging them with and the modalities you will employ which can be strategically mapped out as a Campaign of Interactions (COI).
-Step 5 discussed how to leverage asynchronous online assignments as a way to engage and “fill in the white space” between in-person consultancy meetings, if these are part of your COI.
-This sixth step will be discussing how one can integrate synchronous “web meetings” into your overall campaign as another integral component of your advisory board touchpoint plan.
+In my recent post entitled “Step 6: How to optimize asynchronous online assignments“, I discussed the sixth step in augmenting the value, effectiveness, and efficiency of customer advisory boards or working groups.
+We have already discussed mapping out your overall key opinion leader strategy and engagement plan, outlining the issues to be solved, the metrics for success, the customers you will be targeting, the data you will be engaging them with and the modalities you will employ which can be strategically mapped out as a Longitudinal Expert Engagement Plan™ (LEEP).
+Step 5 discussed how to leverage asynchronous online assignments as a way to engage and “fill in the white space” between in-person consultancy meetings if these are part of your LEEP.
+This seventh step will be discussing how one can integrate synchronous web meetings into your overall campaign as another integral component of your advisory board touchpoint plan.

 The next important piece to securing good attendance is dealing with technology issues from the get go.
 The web meeting platform that is used should have trusted capacity to overcome hospital firewall issues and be accessible despite the usage of older browsers or slower internet connections.
 Impetus has an automated backend reminder system that sends customized and personalized emails and text messages to advisors with links in advance of the call to check their computer settings and to log into a test web meeting.
 This process helps to alleviate any “on the spot” technical issues that may surface at the time of login for some advisors.
 As a backup, vendors who have impeccable support services before and during the web meeting, usually report the best login rates and least technical glitches and interruptions during a call.
 Advisors who are running into technical issues can be managed offline so as to ensure that the web meeting proceeds on schedule and that everyone’s time can be respected in the process.